cchurch/api-docs/source/includes/_api_aaa.md

 curl --request POST https://login.eagleeyenetworks.com/g/aaa/forgot_password --data "email=[EMAIL]"
 ```

 Password recovery is a multi-step process.
 Step one requests a reset email be sent to the email address of a registered user.
 Step two validates that the reset token is valid (This step is optional but is provided to allow for a friendlier user experience).
-Step three uses allows the user to change the password.
-The results of step three is that a user session is created for the user.
+Step three allows the user to change the password.
+The result of step three is that a user session is created for the user.

 ### HTTP Request